 Currently, to get Working Tax Credit you have to work over a fixed number of hours a week (30 if you are single with no kids).
 You will get Universal Credit however many hours you work (so long as you are not earning above the limit), but if you are earning less than the equivalent of 35 hours at the minimum wage you will be under similar pressures to find more or better paid work as people who are unemployed.
 This means that low paid part-time workers can be sanctioned too.

-And because you stay on Universal Credit any way, if you are unemployed and offered a part time job you will be required to accept it.
+And because you stay on Universal Credit any way, if you are unemployed and offered a part time job or zero hour contract you will be required to accept it.

 Sanction rules are similar to now but with some important – and potentially devastating – changes.